 #1 They are referred to as the Hippo because too many people can’t spell their real name correctly!
 As we talking about semantics, a baby hippo is a calf, a male is a bull and a female a caw.

 #2 The word Hippopotamus comes from the Greek and it means River (potamos) Horse (hippos).
-In some languages, the name has been translated to river horse.
+In some languages, the name has been translated to “river horse”.

 #3 Hippos are herbivores which means they only eat plant life.
-Due to their enormous size though many people assume that they are meat eaters, which isn’t true.
+Due to their enormous size though many people assume that they are meat-eaters, which isn’t true.
 The base os its alimentation is the short grass they find on land.